 7. How Far In Advance Can I Request A Site From A Boondockers Welcome Host?

 And if you are wondering if you can reserve on the fly–it again depends on the host.
-I previewed many spots as I was writing this article and some hosts are okay with the same day, others want at least two days, and some want a week.
+I previewed many spots as I was writing this article, and some hosts are okay with the same day, others want at least two days, and some want a week.
+Same-day availability is available as a filter in the “Preferences” tab.

 8. How May Nights Can I Stay With A Boondockers Welcome Host?